 - Stop Service to close the active managers. - Arrange Dynamic Sensors to sort temporary sensors by Name, Severity, Value, Health and in Descending and Ascending order.
-Only sensors selected as temporary from the sensor wizard can be sorted. - Map/Tree Views toggles between tree view and map view of the business view. - Click Show Events to display table of events. - Click Show Chart to display or close charts.
-Charts can only be shown for sensors that have logging enabled (see Maintaining Sensor History for details). - Click Show Descriptions vo display the description of the selected object. - Show Facts used in a given sensor to determine health. - Show Related Views displays all active views related to the current view. - Manually Refresh to update the business view hierarchal menu display.
-The menu is routinely updated by the user-defined refresh cycle rate. - Set the Refresh rate in seconds as needed .
+Only sensors selected as temporary from the sensor wizard can be sorted. - Map/Tree Views toggles between tree view and map view of the business view. - Click Show Events to display table of events.

-• Enter Search parameters in the Search dialog box word, letter, or acronym required in the search parameter.
+- Click Show Chart to display or close charts.
+Charts can only be shown for sensors that have logging enabled (see Maintaining Sensor History for details). - Click Show Descriptions verto display the description of the selected object. - Show Facts used in a given sensor to determine health. - Show Related Views A displays all active views related to the current view. - Manually Refresh to update the business view hierarchal menu display.
+The menu is routinely updated by the user-defined refresh cycle rate. - Enter Search parameters in the Search dialog box word, letter, or acronym required in the search parameter.
 The corresponding findings will be highlighted in gray in the menu field.